Who we are

 The Jacobacci law firm was founded in 1996 in Turin and Milan by a small team of young lawyers who combined their formidable domestic and international experience with the goal of furthering a new approach to IP protection in Italy and abroad.

-In the more than twenty years that followed, the firm opened new offices (in Rome, Paris and Madrid), focused on growing its base of professionals and administrative support staff, and established its presence in the Italian and international Intellectual Property legal market.
+In the more than twenty years that followed, the firm opened new offices (Rome, then Paris, Madrid and Valencia), focused on growing its base of professionals and administrative support staff, and established its presence in the Italian and international Intellectual Property legal market.

 The rapid growth of the firm has been multidimensional.
 Over the years, Jacobacci lawyers have provided services for a multitude of clients in the industrial and commodities sectors, assisting and representing them in all types of complex legal situations that cover the entire panorama of Intellectual Property, all while contributing to the development of innovative legal precedents in both Italy and before the European Courts of Justice in several areas.